lokesh/lokesh-dhakar/src/notes/hitchhikers-guide-to-the-galaxy.md

 "The ships hung in the sky in much the same way that bricks don't."

 <!--
-  2.1 Arthur Dent
-  2.2 Ford Prefect
-  2.3 Zaphod Beeblebrox
+  Arthur Dent - Human protagonist who we follow around the univserse.
+It's his house that is being bulldozed at the start.

+  Ford Prefect - Friend of Arthur who brings him on the adventures by initially hitchhiking on a passing by Vogon ship before Earth is destroyed to make way for a bypass.

+  Zaphod Beeblebrox - President of the galaxy.
+Steals Heart of Gold ship that has an improability drive.
+A little unclear how exactly the drive works, but it takes them around the universe.

+  Trillian - w/Zaphod

-  2.4 Marvin the Paranoid Android
+  Marvin the Paranoid Android
 -->